Ivinco/crypto-ff3-php/README.md

 ## Overview

-FF3Cipher is a PHP implementation of the FF3 (Format-Preserving Encryption) algorithm.
+FF3Cipher is a PHP implementation of the FPE (Format-Preserving Encryption) algorithm.

-This project was initiated because there was no existing FF3 implementation available for PHP.
+Unlike other PHP implementations, this library is capable of working with `multibyte` character dictionaries.

 With the growth of data protection needs and the wide adoption of PHP in web applications, this project aims to bridge the gap, allowing developers to utilize FF3 encryption easily within their PHP applications.

 ## Installation